-- 4.1 The Neighbourhood Development Plan area of Brampton Abbotts and Foy includes the settlements of Brampton Abbotts, Foy East (including Hole in the Wall) and Foy West, Hill of Eaton, Netherton, part of Phocle Green, Rudhall and Old Gore.
-The neighbourhood area lies, at its closest, approximately two miles north of the town centre of historic market town Ross-on -Wye in South Herefordshire. - 4.2 At the time of the 2011 Census the adult (age over 17) population of the Parish of Brampton Abbotts was 238 people occupying 125 households and, for the Parish of Foy, 102 people living in 56 households.
+- 4.1 The Neighbourhood Development Plan area of Brampton Abbotts and Foy includes the settlements of Brampton Abbotts, Foy East (including Hole in the Wall) and Foy West, Hill of Eaton, Netherton and parts of Phocle Green, Rudhall and Old Gore.
+The Neighbourhood Development Plan area lies, at its closest, approximately two miles north of the town centre of the historic market town Ross-on-Wye in South Herefordshire.
+Almost the entire Neighbourhood Development Plan area falls within the Wye Valley Area of Outstanding Natural Beauty (AONB). - 4.2 At the time of the 2011 Census the adult (age over 17) population of the Parish of Brampton Abbotts was 238 people occupying 125 households and, for the Parish of Foy, 102 people living in 56 households.
 The number of people aged below 18 was 85 in Brampton Abbotts and 20 in Foy.

-St Michaels & All Angels Church, Brampton Abbotts

-4.3 The name Brampton means 'Broom settlement'.
+- St Michaels & All Angels Church, Brampton Abbotts - 4.3 The name Brampton means 'Broom settlement'.
 Abbotts is a reference to the Abbot of St Peter's Abbey, Gloucester which held the village we know today in the late 11th century at the time of the Domesday survey.
 St. Michael and All Angels Church in Brampton Abbotts dates from the Norman Period and is a grade II\ English Heritage listed building, which places it in the top 8% of England's historic buildings.
 The Church was officially closed for public worship in 2011 on health and safety grounds.
 Brampton Abbotts has experienced a relatively benign history, except for a German World War II bomber unloading in the southern part of the Neighbourhood Development Plan area.